 - There is no limit on the number of times ISAs can be transferred.

 - You can transfer your money between cash and stocks and shares ISAs and vice versa.

 - You can transfer your current year’s ISA subscriptions and/or all or part of the previous year’s subscriptions.
 However, if you are only transferring this year’s ISA you must transfer all that you have paid in this year.

 - Always ask your new ISA provider to carry out the transfer for you.
 Don’t withdraw the money yourself otherwise you will lose the tax benefits.

 - Not all ISA providers accept transfers.

-In addition to your own ISA allowance, an Additional Permitted Subscription allowance (APS allowance) is available if your deceased spouse or civil partner was an ISA investor, providing death occurred on, or after, 3 December 2014.
+In addition to your own ISA allowance, an Additional Permitted Subscription allowance (APS allowance) is available if your deceased spouse or civil partner was an ISA investor.

 The APS is equivalent to the value of the ISAs held by the investor at the date of their death.
 Essentially, this means you can transfer their ISAs into your name without losing the tax benefits.
 You will normally have up to three years to complete this process.